asee/greatest_updated_at/README.md

 ## Warnings

-Currently it is both extremely naive and extremely simple.
-If you use it with a polymorphic relation it will break.
-Relations using non-standard table names will break.
 Referencing tables without an updated_at will cause it to break.
 It has only been tested on MySQL.
-In fact, it is really only useful for the most simple of cases.
+There are no automated tests.

 Pull requests and suggestions for improvement are welcome.